lubranoa/CS340-Golf-Tracker-DB/README.md

 <!-- Features -->
 ## Features

-Golf Tracker offers an array of features for a Database Admin to interact with the Golf Tracker's database.
+Golf Tracker offers an array of features for a Database Admin to interact with the Golf Tracker's database:

-  - **Data Management**: Provides requisite create, read, update, and delete (CRUD) operations for the admin to manage the golf data in the database.
+  - Provides CRUD operations for golf data management

-  - **Easy-to-use, Simple UI**: Implemented as a simple website, the UI is easy to use and navigate and does not have extensive styling.
+  - Simple website with an intuitive user interface

-  - **Website Functionality**: The website allows the admin to easily view each table in the database and to easily perform insertions, updates, and deletions on the data in those tables.
+  - Website displays each table of entities in the database

+  - Each table on the site has each entity's requisite CRUD operations

-  - **Input Validation**: Validates any data input on "Create" and "Update" operations' pages before submission via required inputs and regular expressions (RegEx).
+  - User input validation on create and update page inputs

-  - **Dynamically Populated Inputs**: Certain dropdown inputs are dynamically populated with choices already in the database in some form.
-Input fields on "Update" pages are also dynamically populated with the current data of the entry being edited.
+  - Dynamically populates dropdown inputs with necessary database entries

+  - Update page inputs are pre-populated with the data being edited

-  - **Search Many-to-Many Relationships**: Allows the admin to search the Players-Clubs intersection table for certain relationships between players and the clubs they own.
+  - Search the player-club intersection table for players and the clubs they own

-  - **Resolves Relationship Dependencies**: Resolves relationship issues that arise via editing or deleting an entity by properly updating or cascade deleting any of its dependent entities.
+  - Resolves relationship dependency issues that arise via editing or deleting an entity

-  - **Data Definition Queries** (DDQ): [SQL file](/database/golf-tracker-DDQ.sql) that can be used to create the database schema and populate it with data.
+  - Data Definition Queries (DDQ) [SQL file](/database/golf-tracker-DDQ.sql) used to create the database schema and populate it with data

-  - **Data Manipulation Queries** (DMQ): [SQL file](/database/golf-tracker-DDQ.sql) that contains all of the data manipulation queries used when the application communicates with the database.
+  - Data Manipulation Queries (DMQ) [SQL file](/database/golf-tracker-DDQ.sql) contains all of the data manipulation queries used when the application communicates with the database

 <p align="right">(<a href="#readme-top">back to top</a>)</p>